 A bad PM can both derail your project and demoralize your whole crew.
 Bad Project Managers are those who fail to communicate inter-related tasks, deadlines, and requirements.
 They fail to track deadlines, or conversely, are so deadline driven that they fail to adjust for problems or issues that may arise.
 Poor PMs are those who fail to track individual task completions or note delays.
 They also might be especially rigid or have a punishing attitude toward issues that arise.

 - Learn how to select a good project manager.
-Here are some tips: The Best Practices in Picking a Project Manager.
 Ideally, a PM should have a stake in the success of the project, whether they are an internal appointee or a consultant.
 Sometimes an external PM can maintain the objectivity needed to handle difficult people, or provide expertise that is lacking internally.

 - Use Project Management software.
 Project Managers need to document using a project tracking spreadsheet of some kind.
 You need this document to hold your team members accountable for their deadlines – on both sides of the project: internal employees and consultants.